 Individuals living in LMICs are often underrepresented in dementia clinical trials, limiting the relevance of clinical trials conducted in HICs to LMICs, due to factors such as ethnic, socioeconomic, and educational differences, as well as variations in disease profiles and healthcare access.
-A study of AD clinical trials in 2013 showed that among 715 worldwide AD clinical trials, only 34 were performed in South America [125].
-Similarly, a 2020 study showed that only 6% of dementia clinical trials occurred in Latin America, primarily in Brazil, Argentina, Chile, Mexico and Colombia [5].
-A recent systematic review of the distribution of ADRD clinical trials showed that less than three percent of trials are conducted in Latin America and Africa [126].
-These figures highlight the inequity in ADRD clinical trials in LMICs despite these regions bearing the greatest burden of dementia.
-Between 2013 and 2022, the API Colombia study was carried out in Colombia, one of the most important clinical trials of secondary prevention for AD demonstrating the ability to carry out this type of studies in the region.
-LatAm-FINGERS is an example of non-pharmacological interventions in the region.
+A study of AD clinical trials in 2013 showed that among 715 worldwide AD clinical trials, only 34 were performed in South America.
+129 Similarly, a 2020 study showed that only 6% of dementia clinical trials occurred in LatAm, primarily in Brazil, Argentina, Chile, Mexico, and Colombia.
+5 A recent systematic review of the distribution of ADRD clinical trials showed that less than 3% of trials are conducted in LatAm and Africa.
+130 These figures highlight the inequity in ADRD clinical trials in LMICs, despite the fact that these regions bear the greatest burden of dementia.
+Between 2013 and 2022, the API Colombia study was carried out in Colombia, one of the most important clinical trials of secondary prevention for AD demonstrating the ability to carry out this type of study in the region.
+LatAm-FINGERS is an example of non-pharmacological interventions in the region, underscoring the need for more studies on non-pharmacological interventions in the region.

-Recent developments in AD disease-modifying interventions have opened up a new landscape in AD diagnosis, care, and treatment [127].
-However, the application of such therapies to Latin America is challenged by factors such as delay in MCI and dementia diagnosis, a higher burden of neurovascular pathologies in Latinos[84], costs, and a shortage of dementia specialists.
-For example, a study in Brazil found that it took 1.5 years for patients to receive a dementia diagnosis, mainly due to physicians' inability to reach a conclusion and families attributing symptoms to normal aging [128].
-Furthermore, a systematic review of AD biomarkers found significant discrepancies between developed and developing countries [129].
-These findings highlight the need for targeted and concentrated efforts in Latin America to improve early dementia diagnosis, raise dementia awareness, and establish infrastructure toward developing and implementing dementia disease-modifying interventions.
+Recent developments in AD-modifying interventions have opened up a new landscape in AD diagnosis, care, and treatment.
+131 However, the application of such therapies to LatAm is challenged by factors such as delay in MCI and dementia diagnosis, a higher burden of neurovascular pathologies in Latinos, 84 costs, and a shortage of dementia specialists.
+For example, a study in Brazil found that it took 1.5 years for patients to receive a dementia diagnosis, mainly due to physicians' inability to reach a conclusion and families attributing symptoms to normal aging.
+132 Furthermore, a systematic review of AD biomarkers found significant discrepancies between developed and developing countries.
+133 These findings highlight the need for targeted and concentrated efforts in LatAm to improve early dementia diagnosis, raise dementia awareness, and establish infrastructure toward developing and implementing dementia disease-modifying interventions.

-In the 2023 AAIC Satellite Symposium, ongoing pharmacological and non-pharmacological interventions for dementia in Latin America were highlighted, including LatAm-FINGERS, DIAN-TU, and API Colombia, which are summarized below.
+In the 2023 AAIC satellite symposium, ongoing pharmacological and non-pharmacological interventions for dementia in LatAm were highlighted, including LatAm-FINGERS, DIAN-TU, and API Colombia, which are summarized below.

-9.1 LatAm-FINGERS
+9.1 | LatAm-FINGERS